ChenS1313/thelook-ecommerce-analytics-pipeline/README.md

 ## Executive summary:

-This project demonstrates an end-to-end analytics engineering pipeline using Google BigQuery and dbt to transform raw e-commerce data into a structured, production-ready data warehouse for downstream analytics.
+This project demonstrates an end-to-end analytics engineering pipeline using **Google BigQuery** and **dbt** to transform raw e-commerce data into structured, analysis-ready models.
+It delivers actionable business insights through post-modeling EDA in **Python** and features an interactive **Tableau** dashboard.

 [In progress..]

 ## 📋 Table of Contents